-The City's financial statements have been audited by the firm of Vavrinek, Trine, Day & Company, LLP, a public accounting firm fully licensed and qualified to perform audits of local governments within the State of California.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the City of Glendale, California for the fiscal year ended June 30, 2018, are free of material misstatement.
+The City's financial statements have been audited by the firm of Eide Bailly LLP, a public accounting firm fully licensed and qualified to perform audits of local governments within the State of California.
+The goal of the independent audit was to provide an opinion on whether the financial statements of the City of Glendale, California for the fiscal year ended June 30, 2019, are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Glendale, California's financial statements for the fiscal year ended June 30, 2018, are fairly presented in conformity with GAAP.
-The independent auditors' report is presented as the first component of the financial section of this report.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Glendale, California's basic financial statements for the fiscal year ended June 30, 2019, are fairly presented in conformity with GAAP.
+The independent auditor's report is presented as the first component of the financial section of this report.
 Their unmodified opinion on the City's basic financial statements is included within this report.